BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

   5. Click the settings/gear icon (⚙️) and toggle "Enabled" to ON
   6. Click "Update"
 - See Documentation page within the add-on for detailed instructions and available button list

+### Command Status Sensors Auto-Discovery

+**NEW** - MQTT Auto-Discovery for Command Status Sensors for HA Added Starting at v1.15.0

+- Command Status and Timestamp from last command run are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.

+### Polling Status Sensors Auto-Discovery

+**NEW** - MQTT Auto-Discovery for Polling Status Sensors for HA Added Starting at v1.16.0

+- Polling Status, Timestamp, Error Code (if applicable), Success T/F Sensor from last polling cycle and Polling Refresh Interval Time Sensor are published to MQTT auto-discovery topics and are grouped in a MQTT device grouping for all command status sensors for the same vehicle.

+### Sensor Status Message Sensors Auto-Discovery

+**NEW** - MQTT Auto-Discovery for Sensor Status Message Sensors for HA Added Starting at v1.17.0

+- At this point, pretty much every available sensor, button and status is published to MQTT auto-discovery topics
+- Set `MQTT_LIST_ALL_SENSORS_TOGETHER="true"` to group all the sensors under one MQTT device starting at v1.17.0.
+Default is `"false"`.

+### Advanced Diagnostics Sensors (API v3)

+**NEW** - Advanced Diagnostics Sensors from OnStar API v3 Added

+- 7 diagnostic system sensors with full subsystem details: Engine & Transmission (11 subsystems), Antilock Braking (3), StabiliTrak (1), Air Bag (4), Emissions (2), OnStar (3), Electric Lamp (1)
+- Each sensor includes system status, color-coded status indicators, diagnostic trouble codes (DTCs), and detailed descriptions
+- Individual subsystem attributes for granular monitoring (e.g., displacement_on_demand_subsystem, fuel_management_subsystem)
+- Quick issue detection with subsystems_with_issues array
+- Published to topic: "homeassistant/{VIN}/adv_diag/state"

 ## Helpful Usage Notes